tj/sponsors/Readme.md

 ## Suggestions

 These can be anything, a package that you need for project, a desktop or web application you'd love to have, a framework that would help make something easier for your team, a blog article to learn more about a subject I'm familiar with, just let me know!
-The more sponsors I have, the more time I can dedicate to these projects.
+The more sponsors I have, the more time I can dedicate to new and existing projects.

 ## Voting

 Leave a :thumbsup: to vote.
 Resulting priorities will be filtered by sponsors, if you'd like to see work done on any of these projects, or my existing software, consider [sponsoring](https://github.com/users/tj/sponsorship) me.

+## Funded

+Lists of packages, programs, and applications funded by my sponsors so far.

+## Packages

+- [go-config](https://github.com/tj/go-config) — Very minimalist Go configuration loading package for Go
+- [go-news](https://github.com/tj/go-news) — DynamoDB-backed mailing list package for Go

+## Programs

+- [news-api](https://github.com/tj/news-api) — Go API server for managing mailing lists and subscriptions